Opening a bank account in Spain as a foreign non-resident is critical if you’re living in (or thinking about moving to) the country.

 Yes, the bank you choose matters everywhere.
 But, in Spain, the crucial tipping point is your branch-banker combo.

-In this article, we’re going to tell you how to get started on the right foot, what major obstacles to avoid as a foreigner, and how to get the best accounts open with the least amount of headaches.
+In this article, we’re going to tell you how to get started on the right foot, what major obstacles to avoid as a foreign non-resident, and how to get the best accounts open with the least amount of headaches.

 Let’s get started!

-We asked 103 foreigners about their banking experiences at Spanish banks and opening a bank account in Spain as a foreigner.
+We asked 103 foreigners about their banking experiences with banks in Spain and opening a bank account in Spain as a foreign non-resident.

 And, we couldn’t believe the responses…